Florida Gun Shop That Sold AR-15 To Nikolas Cruz Faces Major Backlash, Closes Indefinitely, ‘TMZ’ Reports

 Following the deadly shootout at Marjory Stoneman Douglas High School, a local gun shop is being attacked online for selling the weapon used by Nikolas Cruz to kill 17 people.

-In a recent report by TMZ, it has been revealed that Sunrise Tactical Supply is facing a major backlash after they sold Cruz the AR-15 a year ago.
+In a recent report by TMZ, it has been revealed that Sunrise Tactical Supply is facing major backlash after they sold Cruz the AR-15 a year ago.
 According to the outlet, the troubled teenager managed to purchase a Smith & Wesson M&P 15 rifle after passing background checks.

 While authorities said the gun store followed due process in selling the weapon to Cruz, the establishment was still bombarded with negative comments.
-In fact, some of the messages were severe that it has directly affected the business.
+In fact, some of the messages were so severe that it has directly affected the business.

 Apparently, some commenters put the blame on Sunrise Tactical Supply, calling the company “merchants of death.”
 There were also some who pointed out that the gun shop is somehow “complicit” in the Florida school shooting because they sold a weapon to an 18-year-old guy with “mental health problems.”